The Password Breach That Affected a Recruiting Platform's Whole Team

 7. Quarterly access review and cleanup

-We also set up alerts for breach notifications using services that monitor for company email addresses appearing in new breaches.
+The team also set up alerts for breach notifications using services that monitor for company email addresses appearing in new breaches.

 Key Lessons Learned